infinitered/nsfwjs/README.md

 - Image element to check
 - Configuration object with the following possible key/values:
   - `topk` - Number of results to return per frame (default all 5)
-  - `setGifControl` - Function callback receives SuperGif object as an argument, allows a user to save it for later use
+  - `fps` - Frames per seconds, frames picks proportionally from the middle (default all frames)
   - `onFrame` - Function callback on each frame - Param is an object with the following key/values:
-    - `index` - the current GIF frame that was classified (starting at 1)
+    - `index` - the current GIF frame that was classified (starting at 0)
     - `totalFrames` - the complete number of frames for this GIF (for progress calculations)
     - `predictions` - an array of length `topk`, returning top results from classify
+    - `image` - an image of specific frame

 **Returns**